 I ran across this additional discussion I think worth including here -

-“ I assume your question was not meant as "why use old technology like a printed book instead of HTML pages", but "why read longer texts about programming written by one or few authors".
+With all the above in mind, my favorite book for learning and or re-learning Qbasic has been:“ I assume your question was not meant as "why use old technology like a printed book instead of HTML pages", but "why read longer texts about programming written by one or few authors".
 You can think of books as structured collection of information about a certain subject.

 It has the advantage that someone has made the effort to build each chapter onto each other to make understanding the topic easy.
 Usually, you are also told what the boundaries of the information are (what is covered and what else there is that you need to look out for elsewhere).
 After reading and working with it, you can be sure of having achieved a certain skill.